Machine Relations

 Should I optimize for Perplexity differently than ChatGPT or Google AI Overviews?

-What is the biggest mistake brands make?
+What is the biggest mistake brands make with Perplexity citations?

 The real answer